Black Belt in the American South: Restoration of old dwellings

 To honor one of the martyrs of the civil rights area, the Interpretive Center was constructed as part of the historic tour.
 The Interpretive Center replicates how the Kings lived, with replicas of furniture, paintings, and household items which the Kings had in their house during the time.
-Additionally, there is a film shown during the tour that is called, “Here I stand”.
+Additionally, there is a film shown during the tour that is called, "Here I stand".
 It is a reenactment of how the King's house was bombed during the boycott.

 Industrialization in small farming production was a mark of the history of the Black Belt.
 In Auburn, there were 1116 acres of land that were contaminated with fescue toxicity and were fed to cattle.
 This was just one of the 5 stations that were poisoned with toxic pesticides and fed cattle toxins to produce a higher quantity of food.
 Now, the plots have been transformed into the Black Belt Research and Experimentation Center.
 Auburn University used the lands that were filled with toxins to study how to manage fungus-infected pesticides and helped contribute to her beef production in the US.
 This area is used by students at Auburn for research but also is open for visitors to see the progression of farming in the Black Belt.

 The Tuskegee Institution National Historic Site: Carver Museum pays homage to Booker T. Washington and George Washington Carver.
 Each of these men worked to reform the agriculture system that was negatively transformed by discrimination and racism.
-When the African Americans were pushed out of their righteous land, the Tuskegee Institute was founded by Washington in 1881.
+When the African Americans were pushed out of their rightful land, the Tuskegee Institute was founded by Washington in 1881.
 This institution helped to educate African Americans about how to farm, their legal land rights, and the financial managerial aspect of farming.

 The Carver Museum honors the professor and activist who worked tirelessly to transform Southern agriculture.
 The museum holds original photographs, physical objects that were used during the time, and live reenactments.

 In 1939, the U.S. government let African Americans train to be airmen in the U.S. military.
 Civil pilot training was enacted and took place at the Tuskegee Institute.
 The men learned how to fly and navigate a plane, combat weather, and climate issues, and engineer the plans.
 When the U.S. had entered World War II, the airmen began to report for duty.
 Now termed the "Tuskegee Experiment", 992 pilots and 10,000 people of staff had more to fight against than the white airmen who were trained to fight the enemy overseas.
 The black airmen who had parallel trading to the white airmen had to suffer through the racist climate in the South and the segregation in the U.S. surrounding them.

-To honor this in 1988, President Bill Clinton passed a law that instituted the Tuskegee Airmen National Historic Site at Norton Field.
+To honor this in 1998, President Bill Clinton passed a law that instituted the Tuskegee Airmen National Historic Site at Norton Field.